HydroAirplane7/SoftwareProject/ICTPRG434_CSP_Template.md

 ## Team Structure and Roles

-A description of how your team was organised, including the roles and responsibilities of each member.
+A description of how your team was organised, including the roles and responsibilities of each member
+- Isaac: Organiser, works mainly on documentation
+- Raja: Works mainly on the documentation
+- Josh: Works mainly on the code

 ## Problem Analysis and Requirements